Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### First Run - Organic Achievements

-We'll be able to knock out the most achievements in this first playthrough.
+There's several achievements that you will very likely get in your first playthrough with little to no effort.
 3 of them are completely unavoidable, so I will not mention them.
 Many of the others will be done completely organically, so there's no need to go out of your way for them, but here they are just-in-case:

 **Magnetic Personality**: Recruit every companion in the game.
 Short of saying "yes" whenever someone offers to join, there are 2 things to note: